-• type (mandatory): a string providing the machine image type to build.
+- type (mandatory): a string providing the machine image type to build.
 Default builder type for Docker: Docker.
-To get the available builder type, please refer to format.
+To get the available builder type, please refer to format. - entrypoint (mandatory): a string describing the command to launch at Docker container start in exec form.

 - type (mandatory): a string providing the machine image type to build.
 Default builder type for Docker: Docker.
-To get the available builder type, please refer to format. - account (mandatory): an object providing the Docker cloud account information required to publish the built machine image. - namespace (mandatory): a string providing the Docker namespace to publish this machine image to. - repositoryName (mandatory): a string providing the Docker repository name of the image.

-• tagName (mandatory): a string providing the Docker tag name of the image.
+To get the available builder type, please refer to format. - account (mandatory): an object providing the Docker cloud account information required to publish the built machine image. - namespace (mandatory): a string providing the Docker namespace to publish this machine image to. - repositoryName (mandatory): a string providing the Docker repository name of the image. - tagName (mandatory): a string providing the Docker tag name of the image.